Skip to main content

 Depending on the day’s water level, you’ll spend between 5-7 hours on the water, plus shuttle time to and from the river.
 Trip length and intensity vary based on water levels, which change throughout the season.

-Your Boat & Guide
+• Your Boat & Guide Your Boat & Guide

 Our standard, 16-foot rafts comfortably seat eight rafters and one river guide.
 Upgrades to 14-foot and 12-foot rafts are available to reserve.
 Your river guide sits in the back of the raft, where they’ll give instructions for when and how to paddle through each rapid and share their expertise about our rivers and region.
 Learn more about our guides.

-Requirements and Limits
+• Requirements and Limits Requirements and Limits

 The minimum age for this trip is 16 years old.
 Our PFDs have a maximum chest capacity of 56 inches.
 All adventurers on the trip should be able to swim.

-Group Reservations
+• Group Reservations Group Reservations

 Custom quotes are available for groups of over 15.
 Call us to learn more!

-Safety
+• Safety Safety

 Our trip leaders and river guides will talk through specific guidelines and requirements on site before you head for the water.

-About the Upper Gauley River
+• About the Upper Gauley River About the Upper Gauley River

 The Upper Gauley is the cream of the whitewater crop.
 It is intimidating, and for good reason.
 This section of the river packs quite a punch, and may be the most high-adventure trip that most rafters will ever attempt.
 You can expect an adventure you will never forget with one of our experienced guides.

-About the Lower Gauley River
+• About the Lower Gauley River About the Lower Gauley River

 At 13 miles long, the Lower Gauley offers ample stretches of calm, relaxing waters, and Class III-V rapids.
 Though it's not as technically demanding as the Upper Gauley, this is the most advanced river section for first-time rafters.

-Guide Information
+• Guide Information Guide Information

 On class III-IV and harder trips, a guide sits in every raft and provides instruction at each major rapid and throughout the trip.

-Boat Size
+• Boat Size Boat Size

 Our standard rafts are 16 feet long, comfortably seating 8 guests and a guide.
 Upgrades to high-adventure smaller rafts are available for experienced rafters for an additional fee.

-Time on Water
+• Time on Water Time on Water

 This is two full days in the river.
 Depending on the water level, you’ll spend between 5-7 hours on the water plus shuttle time to and from the river.

-What’s Provided
+• What’s Provided What’s Provided

 We provide transportation from our resort to the river and back again, all rafting equipment (helmet, life jacket, paddle and boat) and lunch and dinner on the first day and breakfast and lunch on the second day.

-What to Bring
+• What to Bring What to Bring

 Bring any medication you need throughout the day, plus sunscreen, sunglasses and a change of clothes to keep at the resort upon your return.
 Guides carry small waterproof bags to stow necessary medications.
 The average water temperature on the Gauley River is 50 degrees.
 You may want to bring a synthetic layer, depending on the time of the year and the weather.
 Wetsuits and splash jackets are available for rent, as long as booked in advance.